UniMath/agda-unimath/src/synthetic-homotopy-theory/26-id-pushout.lagda.md

   ( Q : Fam-pushout l f g) → is-equiv (ev-pt-hom-Fam-pushout P Q p)
 ```

-### Lemma 19.2.2.
-The descent data of the identity type is a universal family.
+### Lemma 19.2.2 The descent data of the identity type is a universal family

 ```agda
 triangle-is-universal-id-Fam-pushout' :